chenxu10/chenxu10.github.io/_posts/2022-12-11-testdrivendevelopmentrisk.md

 |Spread|Betting $5000 twice instead of $10000 at once|Refactoing test code to do the one thing|
 |Diversification|Two people betting $5000 each instead of one person betting $10000|Unit tests need to be orthogonal and independent to minimize dependencies|
 |Cut Losses and Stop Limit|The first rule never risk more than 2% of capital on any single trade,second if any single month the account loss more than 6%, stop trading for the rest of the month|Once a test fails, cut the corresponding production code ruthlessly and retreat to the previous state to rethink.

+# Why test has come to the first?
+Test first is offensive and test later is defensive.

+Test should aim small but aim widely high.

+When testing you are using data to falisfy your hypothesis not proving it.

+# What is a testable statement?

+Good:The market will not go down more than 20% in the next 3 months is a testable statements.
+You can use data to falisfy your hypothesis, once you find one counterexample it's gone.

+Bad:The market never goes down 20% in the past decade.
+This statement evern verified by quantified data doesn't make sense, because furture is a superset of the past.